Sōtapanna stage of Nibbāna can be attained only by learning the true teachings of the Buddha.

 11. Furthermore, for one who has seen anicca, dukkha, anatta, the mind does not allow serious wrongdoings (vici+ ki+iccha = liking for wrong actions or things) that could lead to birth in the lower four realms.

 12. Therefore, one needs to contemplate the true nature of the world.
-It is done by purifying the mind and cannot be done just by following certain rituals, such as just obeying precepts on certain days.
+It is achieved by purifying the mind and cannot be accomplished simply by following certain rituals, such as obeying precepts on specific days.

-- Thus the idea of “sīlabbata parāmāsa” or “Nibbāna can be attained by following rituals” goes away at the Sōtapanna stage.
+- Thus, the idea that “sīlabbata parāmāsa” or “Nibbāna can definitely be attained by following rituals” is abandoned at the Sōtapanna stage.
 One realizes what the Buddha said by “saṃvaraṭṭhena sīlaṃ.“

 - Unbreakable “sīla” (or moral behavior) comes with the correct vision/view.
 That will be automatically monitored at ALL TIMES, not by “observing precepts” for a day or several days.

 13. For one who has become “dassanā sampanno” (one with clear vision), the mindset changes not by following formal procedures.
-The change of perspective comes by understanding the futility of breaking any precepts or wrongdoings.
-Even if one does a wrong act, he would immediately realize it and avoid it in the future.
+The change of perspective comes from understanding the futility of breaking any precepts or wrongdoings.
+Even if one does a wrong act, they would immediately realize it and avoid it in the future.

 14. This is not to discourage people from observing precepts as a formality.
-Even mechanically observing those precepts is good to do.
+Even mechanically observing those precepts is beneficial.
 It is also a good habit to instill in children.
-It is customary in Buddhist countries for whole families to go to the temple and observe “pañca sīla” (five precepts) or “aṭṭhaṅgika sīla” (eight precepts) on Poya (Full Moon) days.
+It is customary in Buddhist countries for entire families to visit the temple and observe the “pañca sīla” (five precepts) or the “aṭṭhaṅgika sīla” (eight precepts) on Poya (Full Moon) days.

 Key Points from the Sabbāsava Sutta (MN 2)